-IBD is a term used to describe hard-to-treat disorders causing bloody diarrhea, abdominal pain, cramping and sometimes malnutrition and weight loss.
+IBD is a term used to describe hard-to-treat disorders that cause bloody diarrhea, abdominal pain, cramping, and sometimes malnutrition and weight loss.
 Although treating IBD can be complicated and sometimes require various types of intervention, probiotics seem to help manage IBD symptoms (especially severe diarrhea) in many patients and can help with reversal of inflammation in the digestive tract.
-Those seeking ulcerative colitis treatment, it seems probiotics may work even better than those with Crohn’s disease.
-In those with Crohn’s, probiotics can still be used as a preventive measure however.

-Studies suggest that bacterial strains called Escherichia coli Nissle and a combination-formula called VSL#3 might be most effective in IBD treatment.
-If you haven’t been diagnosed with IBD but still have occasional digestive problems such as diarrhea, bacterial strains including Saccharomyces boulardii and Lactobacillus GG can likely help.
-(12)
+Studies suggest that bacterial strains and a combination formula might be most effective in IBD treatment.
+If you haven’t been diagnosed with IBD but still have occasional digestive problems, such as diarrhea, bacterial strains including Saccharomyces boulardii and Lactobacillus GG can likely help.

 What are common signs of gut bacteria imbalance?
 These can include:

 - Frequent digestive issues, like bloating, gas, acid reflux, constipation and diarrhea (especially if stool ever appears bloody or causes unexplained weight loss)